taro-rb/taro/README.md

 #### Response validation

-Responses are automatically validated to use the correct type for rendering, which guarantees that they match the declaration.
+Responses are automatically validated to have used the correct type for rendering, which guarantees that they match the declaration.
 This can be disabled:

 ```ruby
 Taro.config.validate_responses = false